MikeStukalo/HotDog/README.md

 Next, I use transfer learning and Imagenet pre-trained model.

 The results can be tested using .jpeg pictures.
 For start, there are a couple of pictures in example/ folder.

+# Deployment
+/deploy folder includes scripts to create a Sknowflake-based model and deploy it via a StreamLit App